 After completing the form (SS-4), the EIN will be issued immediately.
 The process takes about 15 minutes.
 You can also fax or mail Form SS-4.
 You can find information in regards to this on the filing instructions.

-Step 6: Prepare an LLC operating agreement
+Step 6: Draft up an LLC operating agreement

 Operating agreements set forth the rules and regulations that govern a business’s internal operations.
 It’s a formal agreement between you and other LLC members on how major decisions will be made.
 Think management, profit distribution, investments, etc.